SophistSolutions/Stroika/DockerBuildContainers/ReadMe.md

 # Docker Build Containers

-There is no need to use this, but it can provide a quickstart to building Stroika
+Stroika does **not** depend on Docker, but Docker can provide a quickstart to building Stroika.

 Just create one or more of these docker images, and run them as in: